thanos-io/thanos/docs/components/receive.md

 Accept Prometheus remote write API requests and write to local tsdb.

 Flags:
+      --auto-gomemlimit.ratio=0.9
+                                 The ratio of reserved GOMEMLIMIT memory to the detected maximum container or system memory.
+      --enable-auto-gomemlimit   Enable go runtime to automatically limit memory consumption.
       --grpc-address="0.0.0.0:10901"
                                  Listen ip:port address for gRPC endpoints
                                  (StoreAPI).
 Make sure this address is routable